Invasion of the Neptune Men

 Invasion of the Neptune Men (宇宙快速船, Uchū Kaisokusen) is a 1961 superhero film produced by Toei Company Ltd. The film stars Sonny Chiba as Iron Sharp (called Space Chief in the U.S. version).

 The film was released in 1961 in Japan and was later released in 1964 direct to television in the United States.
-In 1998, the film was featured on an episode of Mystery Science Theater 3000.
+Often considered to be one of the worst movies ever made, In 1997, the film was featured on an episode of Mystery Science Theater 3000.

 Plot

-Astronomer Shinichi Tachibana has a secret identity as superhero "Iron Sharp" and has many children as friends.
+Astronomer Shinichi Tachibana has a secret identity as the superhero "Iron Sharp" and is well beloved by children.
 When they are attacked by a group of metallic aliens ("Neptune Men" in English), Iron Sharp drives the aliens away.
 The resourceful Tachibana helps develop an electric barrier to block the aliens from coming to the Earth.
 After several losses by the aliens, they announce that they will invade the Earth, throwing the world into a state of panic.
 The aliens destroy entire cities with their mothership and smaller fighters.
 After Iron Sharp destroys multiple enemy ships, Japan fires nuclear missiles at the mothership, destroying it.